Ludwigsfelde station: Platforms and tracks

 By 1980, the signalling systems had been upgraded on the Berlin–Halle line in preparation for the electrification of the line.
 Ludwigsfelde station received a new interlocking of the GS II sp64 class, with an existing signalbox being used as the operations room.
 Automatic block signalling was installed on the line towards Thyrow.
 During upgrading the line to 200 km/h, the relay interlocking was taken out of service in 2000 after just twenty years of operation and replaced by an electronic interlocking of the Simis C class.

 Official residences

 Three official residences and an associated stable in the station area are heritage-listed.
 These are three two-storey brick buildings that date back to 1886.

-Train services

-The station is served by the following services: